sudhanshumukherjeexx/mutiple-document-rag-system/README.md

 ## License

-This code is provided as-is for educational and commercial use.
+This code is provided as-is for educational use under MIT License.

 ## Credits